alem-platform/foundation/bitmap/README.md

 ### Context

+Have you ever wondered how pictures are stored as files?

+Imagine a grid of tiny squares, like a paper in math notebook.
+Each square (pixel) can be colored in one of the available colors.
+The more squares there are in the grid, the more detailed the image will be.
+A file that stores such a grid of pixels is called a bitmap.

 Bitmap images are a fundamental type of digital image format, used in a wide range of applications from simple graphics to complex image processing.
 Understanding how to work with bitmap files and apply transformations is a crucial skill in computer graphics and image processing.

 ### Resources